tomekzbrozek/singer-aws/README.md

 CLI tool for easy execution of Singer Taps, managing module dependencies and persistence of state files and config files in AWS.

 # ToDo:
-* add catalog inspection (so that users can see which streams/columns are selected: true)
 * package the whole project as Docker image
 * create infrastructure: S3 buckets, SSM parameter store items (manually), `SingerTap` IAM role tied to S3 bucket and allowed to access Redshift
 * store logs in logs/ folder